The post was originally published on 6/1/2018 and updated on 5/10/2020.

 Buxton Hall BBQ private event space - The Remingtin Room

 Smoked whole hog BBQ is quite fitting for a trip to Western NC.
-Buxton Hall offers up food that everyone will love in a stylish atmosphere.
+Buxton Hall offers up comfort food in a stylish atmosphere.
 The restaurant itself is beautiful and The Remingtin Room upstairs brings the same vibe in a cozy space.
 Head here if you love pulled pork, veggies cooked under the pig and southern desserts.

 Rhubarb private event space

-Rhubarb is known for its dedication to farm-to-table, a very Asheville mindset.
+Rhubarb is known for its dedication to farm-to-table, a very Asheville mindset!
 We love our local farms and producers and we love supporting them.
 Rhubarb is all about seasonal dishes with a southern flair.
-Not long ago they opened up a private event space with all the charm and romance needed for a wedding reception.
+Not long ago they opened up a private event space with all the charm and romance needed for a wedding reception or special event.

 Cucina 24 private event space

 Although I've never photographed an event in this space, we often go to Cucina 24 for our date night.
 The Italian food is impeccable with local + seasonal ingredients and an ever-changing menu.
 We are never disappointed with atmosphere, service or dinner here.

 Full disclosure, my husband runs The Montford so I may seem bias.
 But!
 The views of this space speak for themselves, the small team loves interacting with guests and the food + cocktails are killer.
 I'll say no more since I'm attached to this establishment in some ways but I will say everything on this list is tried and true!

 Sovereign is a beautiful cocktail bar in the heart of downtown Avl.
 The 2 private dining spaces are ready for you and your guests with an eclectic + laid-back feel and local + seasonal dishes.
 I've been thrilled to take photos for this team a few times and their commitment to quality ingredients is impressive.